Business Success With SprintsScott Williams

-Then you can make frequent small changes rather than infrequent large failures.
+This way, you can make frequent small changes rather than infrequent large failures.
 The short time period keeps everyone engaged and managing momentum and their interest.
-Even if they are doing a task that they do not particularly like, the fact that it only takes a week is something that they can live with.
+Even if they are doing a task that they do not particularly like, the fact that it only takes a week or two is something that they can live with.

-On the other hand, when the outcome of a sprint is successful, it builds morale.
+When the outcome of a sprint is successful, it builds morale.
 It is also follows that new evidence, coming out in the course of the sprint, can cause the business to change direction and priority.
-Therefore, you do not want to waste the time that you will in a longer time period.
+Therefore, you don’t waste the time on dead ends that you might in a longer time period.

 Once the urgency of running sprints is reduced, they can revert to a longer period.

 However, do not take too long or the advantage of the sprints will be lost.
-It is better to have shorter duration sprints, with several tangible outcomes, than to have a longer period with just one tangible outcome on your path to being a successful business.
+It is better to have several shorter duration sprints, with several tangible outcomes, than to have one longer period with just one tangible outcome on your path to being a successful business.

 Planning Your Sprints